unclejustin/remix-todos/README.md

 If you found the template useful, support it with a [Star ⭐](https://github.com/dev-xo/stripe-stack)<br />
 It helps the repository grow and gives us motivation to keep working on it.
 Thanks you!

+## 🔧 Development

+For "normal" dev just run `npm run dev` and have at it.
+However it is better to "test as you go".
+Run `npm run dev` in one tab and `npm run pw:dev` in another.
+This will open up playwright with the inspector enabled.
+As you develop a feature, try using playwright to make all the commands.
+Then save those into an integration test.